b12consulting/nagra/contrib/weather/README.md

 Louvain-la-Neuve
 ```

-Here `id` is not shown by default, but you can specify the column name
+Here `id` is not shown by default, but you can specify the column names
 you want to see:

 ``` shell